Paarl Bird Sanctuary Counts in 2018.

 by John Fincham and Jo Hobbs.

-Report and photos by John Fincham.
+photographs and reports by John Fincham.